drivendataorg/zamba/README.md

 *Zamba means "forest" in the Lingala language.*

-Zamba uses artificial intelligence and computer vision to perform intensive camera trap video processing work, freeing up more time for humans to focus on interpreting the content and using the results.

-Zamba is a tool built in Python that uses machine learning and computer vision techniques to automatically identify and Zamba is a tool built in Python to automatically identify the species seen in camera trap videos from sites in Africa and Europe.
+Zamba is a tool built in Python that uses machine learning and computer vision to automatically detect and classify animals in camera trap videos.
+You can use Zamba to:

- Using state-of-the-art
-computer vision and machine learning techniques, the tool makes predictions for 42 common species in these videos (as well as blank, or, "no species present").
-If you have your own labeled videos, Zamba can also generate a retrained model adapted to your use case.
+- Filter out blank videos
+- Identify which species appear in each video

+The tool is already trained to recognize 42 species common to Africa and Europe (as well as blank, or "no species present").
+Zamba can also finetune an existing model based on additional labeled videos to make predictions for new species or new contexts.
 Zamba can be used both as a command-line tool and as a Python package.
+It is also available as an accessible website application, [Zamba Cloud](https://www.zambacloud.com/).

 Please visit https://zamba.drivendata.org/docs/ for documentation and tutorials.